joelhooks/monorepo.party/src/pages/index.md

 Does a monorepo solve all of these problems?
 No.

-It's just a tool, but it's a pretty good on!
+It's just a tool, but it's a pretty good one!

 ### Monorepo Guides